xieyuheng/inner/note/00000/00001-the-principle-of-type-theory.md

 Here, we care about **inferencing** or **deduction**.

 - Before type theory, logic does not have terms.

-  For example, Prolog does not use named clauses. in Prolog, we only care about searching for what can be inferenced, but do not care about writing down how a conclusion is inferenced, and let the machine check our proof.
+  For example, Prolog does not use named clauses.

+  In Prolog, we only care about searching for what can be inferenced, but do not care about writing down how a conclusion is inferenced, and let the machine check our proof.